Comp-Wolf/Dev-Ops_Repo/hands-on/Jenkins/jenkins-06-slave-node/6-README.md

 cd /root/.ssh
 ```

-- Open the "authorized_keys" file with an editor and paste the code that you copied from public key(id_rsa.pub).
+- Open the "nano authorized_keys" file with an editor and paste the code that you copied from public key(id_rsa.pub).
 Save "authorized_keys" file.

 - Get the slave node ip: